Microcomputer Associates

 Microcomputer Associates, Inc., was an American computer company founded by Manny Lemas and Ray Holt.
+It produced the low-cost Jolt Microcomputer, designed by Holt and released in 1975 for US$249.
+A Jolt microcomputer was notably used in the Atari VCS prototype by Cyan Engineering.

-It produced the low-cost Jolt Microcomputer, released in 1975.
-It was later acquired by semiconductor manufacturer Synertek, a second source manufacturer of the 6502, and renamed Synertek Systems.
-It then created the SYM-1, a 6502-based single board microcomputer and successor to the KIM-1.
-Holt designed the JOLT microcomputer.
+MAI was later acquired by semiconductor manufacturer Synertek, a second source manufacturer of the 6502, and renamed Synertek Systems.
+It then created the SYM-1, a 6502-based single board microcomputer and spiritual successor to the KIM-1.
 In 1978 the company offered a number of processor and peripheral modules.